ingram-projects/animxyz/docs/content/sections/utilities.md

       types: [stagger]
 ---

 AnimXYZ has the unique ability to mix and match animation utilities, letting you compose an enormous variety of animations without any extra code.
-For example `xyz="left up small"` will make an element move to and from the upper left while expanding in and contracting out.
+For example `xyz="up left small"` will make an element move to and from the upper left while expanding in and contracting out.
 Spin an element while collapsing it to a sliver, expand an element while it swings in from its corner, the possibilities are endless!
 Here are just a few of the many combinations you can do:

 [😐 fade up](?tab=examples&utilities=fade;up#utilities)
 [🙂 fade flip-up flip-left](?tab=examples&utilities=fade;flip-up;flip-left#utilities)